MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--governance-and-compliance.md

 - There is ad-hoc implementation and response to incidents (reactive).
 - Compliance controls and evidence is ad hoc or does not exist.
 - External sharing is unmanaged—users freely share content externally via email attachments, Teams invites, SharePoint sharing, and calendar invitations without oversight or tracking.

-#### Information Architecture (100)
 - No naming conventions for Teams, SharePoint sites, or documents.
 - No metadata strategy—content is stored without categorization or retention considerations.
-- Unclear ownership—anyone can create and share content without oversight.
-- Lack of Governance Policies—Absence of policies and principles governing information management, leading to user overwhelm and inefficient content handling.
+- Lack of Governance Policies for Information Architecture —Absence of policies and principles governing information management, leading to user overwhelm and inefficient content handling.

 #### Technology (100)

 - No standardized storage location for documentation, records and supporting evidence.
 - No technical controls in place to support compliance.
+- No usage of central taxonomy

 #### Impacts (100)